-Every year, the Metro Denver Homeless Initiative conducts a point-in-time study to determine the number of homeless individuals living in Denver.
-In January 2013, they counted 11,167 people.
-Of this number, 43.4% were women and 62% were adults living in households with children.
-Additionally, 25.4% of the individuals surveyed were newly homeless, meaning they have been homeless less than a year and this is their first time to experience homelessness.
+Every year, the Metro Denver Homeless Initiative conducts a Point-in-Time study (in conjunction with local service providers, including The Gathering Place) to estimate the number of individuals who are experiencing homelessness in the seven county Metro Denver area.
+On January 27, 2014, they counted 5,812 individuals experiencing homelessness and 2,230 people at-risk of homelessness.
+In Denver county, 36% of respondents were women and 43% of the "households" were families with children.
+Additionally, 24% of the individuals surveyed were newly homeless, meaning they have been homeless less than a year and this is their first time to experience homelessness.

 And though the number of homeless individuals living in our city is staggering, thousands more are existing one paycheck away from homelessness, struggling to make ends meet as they grapple with decisions such as choosing between buying groceries or paying the utility bills.

 As Denver’s only daytime drop-in center for women, their children, and transgender individuals experiencing homelessness and poverty, The Gathering Place provides a variety of programs and services those who enter our doors.